eascodes/100-days-code/log.md

 **Thoughts** I'm intrigued that doing something as minimal as resizing an image can make such a big difference for loading a page & improving user experience.
 Great lesson!

 **Link(s) to work** https://github.com/eascodes?tab=repositories

+## Day 43: December 11, 2021

+**Today's Progress**: Today I finished roughly half of the Debugging module on the FreeCodeCamp JavaScript course.

+**Thoughts** This module has some very useful information that I think would have been more helpful at the start of the JavaScript course.

+**Link(s) to work** https://www.freecodecamp.org/eascodes